Matthew 26: Jesus celebrates the Passover with his disciples (verses 17–35)

-Agony in the Gethsemane (26:36-46)
+Agony in the garden (verses 36–46)

 Jesus seems to recoil from the impending crucifixion, but he fixes his course to the will of God and 'this overrides whatever feelings he has about death'.
 The submission to the divine will: "Thy will be done" (verse 42; also in verse 39), alludes to the Lord's Prayer, as do the address "my Father" (verse 39) and the words "that you may not come into the time of trial" (KJV: "enter not into temptation"; verse 41).
 The garden of Gethsemane is located on the Mount of Olives, where king David once prayed for deliverance from a betrayer (2 Samuel 15), and a suitable site for his descendant, Jesus, to utter an analogous prayer.

-Betrayal and arrest in Gethsemane (26:47–56)
+Betrayal and arrest in Gethsemane (verses 47–56)

 The story of Jesus' arrest involves many people, pulling together 'several strands from previous sections', with Jewish leader plotting to take Jesus 'by stealth and avoid a riot (verse 4; cf. verse 16), Judas' betrayal as Jesus has foretold (verse 21, 25 and 45), the crowd of 'chief priests and the elders of the people (verses 3–5, 14–16) as well as Jesus' predictions of his sufferings.